Faculty Resources

 Library and Computer Lab staff can assist faculty members with technology issues, such as problems with classroom computers and projectors and connecting to Wi-Fi.
 They are also available to teach faculty members how to use the technology found in the classroom and the library.
 Feel free to drop by at any time or set up an appointment at slc-library@byu.edu or 801-933-9421.

-We have gathered some resources to help you in the transition from a traditional classroom to a virtual classroom.
+We have gathered some resources to help you in the transition from a traditional classroom to a hybrid, remote, or virtual classroom.
 If you need technical assistance, please do not hesitate to reach out to us at 801-933-9421 or slc-library@byu.edu.

 - Teach Anywhere (BYU)